Kneaded That

 Picture of sourdough discard burger buns with sesame seeds.
 Step 1.

-1. Step 2: Add milk, butter, sourdough discard, egg, flour, and salt to the mixing bowl.
-Knead on low speed until the dough can pass the windowpane test.
+1. Step 1: Make the dough.
+Add the milk, butter, sourdough discard, egg yolk, flour, and salt to the mixing bowl.
+Knead on low speed until the dough is smooth and can pass the windowpane test — you should be able to stretch a small piece thin enough to see light through it without tearing.

 Picture of sourdough discard burger buns with sesame seeds.
 Step 3.

-1. Step 3: Cover with cling wrap or a clean damp tea towel and let rest for roughly an hour or until it has doubled in size.
-Once doubled, turn out onto a lightly floured surface.
+1. Step 3: First rise.
+Cover the bowl with cling wrap or a clean, damp tea towel and let the dough rest for about an hour, or until it has doubled in size.
+Once doubled, turn it out onto a lightly floured surface.

 Picture of sourdough discard burger buns with sesame seeds.
 Step 4.
 Roll the dough into balls.